andrewruttenberg/IGV_Documentation/README.md

 ### challenge
 how would you label the following mutations
 # Identifying small indels in IGV
+Indels can be broken down into insertions and deletions.
+Most of the time indels are able to be clearly seen in IGV.
+However there may be some edge cases that are more difficult to be able to see. we will go over all these cases the the section below.
+In addition there are a few settings that must be on to detect the indels.
+Like with SNVs `Show mismatched bases` must be on.
+In addition make sure
 # Identifying large sturcural variants in IGV

 # QUIZ TIME!